 Back up Azure unmanaged VM disks with incremental snapshots

 Azure Storage provides the capability to take snapshots of blobs.
 Snapshots capture the blob state at that point in time.
 In this article, we describe a scenario in which you can maintain backups of virtual machine disks using snapshots.
 You can use this methodology when you choose not to use Azure Backup and Recovery Service, and wish to create a custom backup strategy for your virtual machine disks.
+For virtual machines running business or mission critical workloads, it's recommended to use Azure Backup as part of the backup strategy.

 Azure virtual machine disks are stored as page blobs in Azure Storage.
 Since we are describing a backup strategy for virtual machine disks in this article, we refer to snapshots in the context of page blobs.
 To learn more about snapshots, refer to Creating a Snapshot of a Blob.